 If your child resists your leaving at the start of class, feel free to sit in the back and participate, then gently and gradually withdraw.
 Your educator will guide you.

 If your child is having a rough day, please step outside a moment so you can both take a deep breath.
-There are days that it just isn’t going to happen; that’s why we offer unlimited lifetime makeups.
+There are days that it just isn’t going to happen; that’s why we offer makeups.

 If you have any concerns, your Educator is available to help after class.